banner

 NEW EXHIBITIONS

-There is to be a major exhibition of Lewis’s paintings and drawings at the Fundación Juan March in Madrid initially scheduled for 2010.
+There is to be a major exhibition of Lewis’s paintings and drawings at the Fundación Juan March in Madrid, from 5 February to 16 May 2010.
 Manuel Fontán del Junco, the director of the Foundation is the main organiser, and Paul Edwards and Richard Humphreys – fresh from curating the successful National Portrait Gallery show – will be curating again.

 Early shows reconstructed